Guidelines (2019 pub date)

 Submission Guidelines are below.
-Please familiarize yourself with award categories/eligibility which follow submission instructions.
+Please familiarize yourself with award categories/eligibility which are detailed after submission instructions.

-Submitting a Book: Complete the online entry form.
-Then send TWO copies of each book nominated — in its original publishing format — to the awards address below.
+Submitting a Book: Complete the online entry form (link below).
+Then send THREE copies of each book nominated — in its original publishing format — to the awards address below.
 If a book is long-listed (i.e., named a “Must-Read” title), Mass Center for the Book will call for additional reading copies.

 Mass Center for the Book

 Concord, MA 01742

 Please DO NOT require a signature as that will delay delivery.

 Fiction: Full-length novels & collections of short stories by a single author are eligible.
 Collaborations are eligible if both (all) authors are current residents of Massachusetts.